 Reaching the top via the Tiki Trail isn’t a walk in the park.
 Although a short trail of only 2.1 kilometers (1.3 miles) each way, you need to climb 450 meters (1,476 feet) in elevation over that distance.
 The start is really steep, and in some parts, you need to be careful.

 The trail starts at the end of Brecon Street at the Queenstown gondola and takes around 1 hour to hike up.
 Once up the top, be sure to have a look around and see all of the different activities available at Bob’s Peak.
-My favorite thing to do is ride the Queenstown Luge – a gravity-fed go-kart track.
-But there’s lots more to do and you can find suggestions in my Tiki Trail hiking guide.
+One of my favorite things to do is ride the Queenstown Luge – a gravity-fed go-kart track.

 5. Mt Crichton Loop Track

 The track is a loop, and by heading clockwise you’ll first come to an old gold mining tunnel.
-This open-air tunnel is completely safe to explore and is 1 meter wide (3.3′), 24 meters long (78′), and 10 meters (33′) high.
+This open-air tunnel is completely safe to explore and is 1 meter wide (3.3 feet), 24 meters long (78 feet), and 10 meters (33 feet) high.
 Walking through it is pretty cool and kids love it.

 After that, you’ll come to the Sam Summers Hut.
 This old hut was built in the 1930s by Mr. Summers and was his home while mining for gold in the area.
 The hut remains pretty much the same as it once was and just past the hut, there’s also a pretty spectacular waterfall.